cevr/ftld/README.md

 ### Methods

 - `Result.from` - Converts value to a `Result`.
-- `Result.fromPredicate` - Converts a value based on a predicate.
+- `Result.fromPredicate` - Creates a `Result` from a predicate.
+Can narrow the type of the value.
 - `Result.tryCatch` - Converts a value based on a computation that may throw.
 - `Result.isOk` - Returns true if the result is `Ok`.
 - `Result.isErr` - Returns true if the result is `Err`.